kg-construct/rml-io/spec/section/target-vocabulary.md

 [formats](http://www.w3.org/ns/formats/) namespace
 such as N-Quads, N-Triples, JSON-LD, Turtle, etc.
 If unspecified, the default format is N-Quads [[N-Quads]].

+#### Mode

+Each Target MAY describe the operation mode when accessing a Target with `rml:mode` to specify if the Target must be appended, overwritten, etc.
+If not specified, defaults to `rml:Write`.
+This property accepts the range of `rml:Mode`:

+- `rml:Read`: read-only mode (`r`).
+Start beginning of file.
+Not useful for targets.
+File must exist.
+- `rml:ReadWrite`: read-write mode (`r+`).
+Start beginning of file, no truncation.
+Only write part is useful for targets.
+File must exist.
+- `rml:Write`: write mode (`w`).
+Truncate/create file and start at the beginning to add new data.
+- `rml:WriteRead`: write-read mode (`w`).
+Truncate/create file and start at the beginning to add new data.
+Only write part is useful for targets
+- `rml:Append`: append-only mode.
+Existing file is kept and new data is appended at the end.
+File is created if not exist.
+- `rml:AppendRead`: append-read mode.
+Existing file is kept and new data is appended at the end.
+File is created if not exist.

 #### Compression formats